-The Norinchukin Bank has for some time operated a flexible work hour system designed to contribute to the diversification of employee workstyles and the improvement of productivity.
+The Bank has for some time operated a flexible work hour system designed to contribute to the diversification of employee workstyles and the improvement of productivity.

-Since fiscal 2019, as part of efforts toward workstyle reform, we have newly introduced a telecommuting system, as well as full-scale work interval systems and staggered shift systems.
-A work interval system is a health issue prevention measure stipulating that certain intervals be ensured between the end of work on the previous day and the start of work on the following dav.
+Since FY2019, as part of efforts toward workstyle reform, we have newly introduced a telecommuting system, as well as fullscale work interval systems and staggered shift systems.
+A work interval system is a health issue prevention measure stipulating that certain intervals be ensured between the end of work on the previous day and the start of work on the following

-A staggered shift system allows employees to select their own start and end work times.
-This focused work improves productivity, streamlines working hours, and raises employee awareness.
+A staggered shift system allows employees to select their own start and end work times; this focused work improves productivity, streamlines working hours, and raises employee

 Further, a telecommuting system allows employees to work from home, shared offices, or other locations, in line with diversification of workplaces.
+Given the developments in work styles stemming from the spread of COVID-19, we have further relaxed the telecommuting and staggered shift systems.